 R v Paul Jordan – Caernarfon Crown Court, May 2018

-Instructed by Tudur Owen, Roberts, Glynne & Co (led by Gordon Cole QC) to represent man tried for murder.
+Instructed by Tudur Owen, Roberts, Glynne & Co (led by Gordon Cole KC) to represent man tried for murder.

 R v DS, KM and others (Operation Mathis) – Mold Crown Court, November 2017

-Prosecuted (led by Simon Medland QC) two youths charged with the murder of a Manchester man and several other defendants charged with violent disorder.
+Prosecuted (led by Simon Medland KC) two youths charged with the murder of a Manchester man and several other defendants charged with violent disorder.